Bijesse/Relicstaurants-Docker/README.md

 ## License

+The Relicstaurants app has been adapted from the Open source project [FoodMe](https://github.com/IgorMinar/foodme)

-[Project Name] is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+Relicstaurants is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

-> [If applicable: The [project name] also uses source code from third-party libraries.
-You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.]
+> Relicstaurants also uses source code from third-party libraries.
+You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.